Golden Sun: Reception

 The original game sold 740,000 copies in the United States and 338,000 in Japan, while The Lost Age sold 437,000 and 249,000 units in the United States and Japan, respectively.
 In total, both games sold 1.65 million and 1.12 million respectively, with European sales contributing 572,000 and 434,000.
 By the end of 2012, two years after its release, Dark Dawn only sold 80,000 units in Japan.

 The series was met with many positive reviews.
 Reviewers praised the series' vibrant graphics, high-quality sound, and varied, refined RPG gameplay, with particular optimism on the Djinn-based gameplay system and Battle aspect despite the fact that the original two games were limited to the 32-bit cartridge.
 GamePro raved that Golden Sun was "A huge, fantastic, creative, and wickedly fun RPG that doesn't seem to care that it's 'just' on a GBA," while they praised that The Lost Ages eye-popping magic effects are beautiful even by console standards.
 IGN, meanwhile, praised the plot's intricate structure, saying that it "has been so tightly integrated into every ounce of the adventure... such a rich and deep plot that it's almost easy to get lost if you're not paying attention."
 1UP praised Dark Dawn as being a huge step forward in terms of pacing and graphics compared to the previous games.

-Critics complained that the combat system lacked "smart" combat; if an enemy is killed before other party members attack it, those members switch to defense instead of intelligently attacking the remaining enemies.
-They also took issue to the long opening sequences in both games that "alienated new players" and "confused them by swamping them with new characters".
 1UP faulted Camelot for being unwilling to "trim its fat", and noted that all three games in the series "tend to ramble on anytime dialogue boxes start to show up.
 Its heroes and villains have an uncanny knack for saying incredibly simple things with about three or four times the words they actually need to convey those ideas."
 Game Informer noted that the difficulty of Dark Dawn was greatly dumbed down compared to previous installments and complained that "characters level up at blazing speeds" while the Djinn make "even the longest boss battles a cakewalk."

 In 2001, Golden Sun won the Nintendo Power Award for best Game Boy Advance game of the year.
 Golden Sun was ranked 94 and The Lost Age was ranked 78 on IGN's Readers Choice Top 100 games ever.
 In 2007, Golden Sun was named 24th best Game Boy Advance game of all time in IGN's feature reflecting on the Game Boy Advance's long lifespan, and its Game of the Month for April 2003 due to its "amazing graphics and sound presentation, as well as a quest that lasts for more than thirty hours."